Dzeneralen/kartverket-wcs-wmts/README.md

 ## Content

 This repository contains code for creating a custom ElevationLayer for use within the ArcGIS JS API 4.X from a Web Coverage Service (WCS) providing a Digital Terrain Model (DTM).
+Demo application can be found at [https://kartverketdemo.azurewebsites.net/](https://kartverketdemo.azurewebsites.net/).

 ![Bird view image of Vestfjorddalen rendered in 3D](https://github.com/Dzeneralen/kartverket-wcs-wmts/blob/master/screenshot.png?raw=true "Image of Vestfjorddalen")